History of clothing and textiles: Ancient Japan

-Next was the Yayoi period, during which rice cultivation was developed.
+The followed the Japanese Yayoi period (c.
+1000 BCE to c.
+300 CE), during which rice cultivation developed.
 This led to a shift from hunter-gatherer communities to agrarian societies which had a large impact on clothing.
-According to Chinese literature from that time period, clothing more appropriate to agriculture began to be worn.
-For example, an unsewn length of fabric wrapped around the body, or a poncho-type garment with a head-hole cut into it.
-This same literature also indicates that pink or scarlet makeup was worn but also that mannerisms between people of all ages and genders were not very different.
+According to Chinese literature from that time period, clothing more appropriate to agriculture began to be worn: for example, an unsewn length of fabric wrapped around the body, or a poncho-type garment with a head-hole cut into it.
+This same literature also indicates that pink or scarlet makeup was worn, but also that mannerisms between people of all ages and genders were not very different.
 However, this is debatable as there were probably cultural prejudices in the Chinese document.
 There is a common Japanese belief that the Yayoi time period was quite utopian before Chinese influence began to promote the use of clothing to indicate age and gender.

-From 300 to 550 AD was the Yamato period, and here much of the clothing style can be derived from the artifacts of the time.
-The tomb statues (haniwa) especially tell us that the clothing style changed from the ones according to the Chinese accounts from the previous age.
-The statues are usually wearing a two-piece outfit that has an upper piece with a front opening and close-cut sleeves with loose trousers for men and a pleated skirt for women.
-Silk farming had been introduced by the Chinese by this time period but due to silk's cost it would only be used by people of certain classes or ranks.
+From 300 to 550 AD the Yamato period permits much of the clothing style to be derived from the artifacts of the time.
+The tomb statues especially indicate that clothing styles changed from the ones recorded by the Chinese accounts from the previous age.
+The statues usually wear a two-piece outfit that has an upper piece with a front opening and close-cut sleeves with loose trousers for men and a pleated skirt for women.
+Silk farming had been introduced by the Chinese by this time period, but due to silk's cost it would only be used by people of certain classes or ranks.

 The following periods were the Asuka (550 to 646 AD) and Nara (646 to 794 AD) when Japan developed a more unified government and began to use Chinese laws and social rankings.
-These new laws required people to wear different styles and colors to indicate social status.
+The new laws required people to wear different styles and colors to indicate social status.
 Clothing became longer and wider in general and sewing methods were more advanced.